Back to Insights

 There's no baseline.
 You can't prove things are getting better or worse.
 But now, Smart City grants and central government programs are demanding georeferenced asset databases before they release funds.
 The pressure is on to get this data fast.

-• Mobile Mapping: We mount LiDAR and 360-degree cameras on a vehicle and drive the network at normal traffic speeds.
-We can cover a 200 km city network in less than a week.
-We capture everything—the road surface, the curbs, the drains, the signs—in one pass.
+We mount LiDAR and 360-degree cameras on a vehicle and drive the network at normal traffic speeds.
+This mobile mapping approach lets us cover a 200 km city network in less than a week, capturing the road surface, curbs, drains, and signs in one pass.

-• Panoramic Imagery: The LiDAR gets the geometry, but the cameras get the context.
-When we train an AI on both the shape and the color of an object, it catches things that either sensor would miss on its own.
+While the LiDAR gets the geometry, the cameras get the context.
+Training an AI on both the shape and the color of an object helps it catch things that either sensor would miss on its own.

-• AI Detection: We run machine learning models over the data to spot potholes, cracks, broken signs, and clogged drains.
-Generic international AI models struggle here, so we train our models specifically on Indian road conditions, which are... unique.
+We run machine learning models over this data to spot potholes, cracks, broken signs, and clogged drains.
+Generic international AI models struggle with this, so we train our models specifically on Indian road conditions.

-• GIS Platform: We don't hand over a hard drive of raw point clouds.
-We deliver a spatial database with photos and condition scores, all loaded into a web GIS that a municipal engineer can actually use without needing a six-week software course.
+Instead of handing over a hard drive of raw point clouds, we deliver a spatial database with photos and condition scores.
+Everything is loaded into a web GIS that a municipal engineer can use without needing a six-week software training course.

-Phase 1: Driving the network The scanner truck drives the roads.
-It covers about 40 to 60 km a day.
-We grab everything, even the stuff you can't see from a satellite, like the underside of an underpass or a street sign hidden under a tree.
+First, the scanner truck drives the roads, covering 40 to 60 km a day.
+We capture everything, including what you can't see from a satellite, like the underside of an underpass or a street sign hidden under a tree.

-Phase 2: The algorithms take over Automated processing runs the pavement checks and classifies the street furniture.
-It's not magic—our QA team reviews the AI's math, fixes the weird mistakes, and makes sure the GPS traces line up with ground control points.
+Then, automated processing runs the pavement checks and classifies the street furniture.
+Our QA team reviews the AI's math, fixes the odd mistakes, and makes sure the GPS traces line up with ground control points.
 For a 200 km network, the computers chew on it for about four to six days.

-Phase 3: Delivery We load the data into a web dashboard and hand over the heat maps.
-The authority gets a report that says, "Here are the top 20 worst roads in the city, exactly where they are, and what it’s going to cost to fix them."
+Finally, we load the data into a web dashboard and hand over the heat maps.
+The authority gets a practical report identifying the top 20 worst roads in the city, exactly where they are, and what it’s going to cost to fix them.

 The invisible problems